grongierisc/formation-template/README.md

 ```
 iris.cls("Grongier.PEX.Utils").RegisterComponent("bo","FileOperation","/irisdev/app/src/python/",1,"Python.FileOperation")
 ```
-This line will register the class `FileOperation` inside the file `bo` at `/irisdev/app/src/python/` (which is the right path if you follow this course) using the name `Python.FileOperation`in the management portal.
+This line will register the class `FileOperation` inside the file `bo` at `/irisdev/app/src/python/` (which is the right path if you follow this course) using the name `Python.FileOperation` in the management portal.

 It is to be noted that if you don't change to name of the file or the class, if a component was registered you can modify it on VSCode without the need to register it again.
 Just don't forget to restart it in the management portal.

 # 6. Productions

+A production is the base of all our work on Iris, it must be seen as the shell of our [framework](#2-framework) that will hold the services, processes and operations.
+Everything in the production is going to inherit functions, They are the `OnInit` function that resolve at the creation of an instance of this class and the `OnTearDown` function that resolve when the instance is killed.
+This will be useful to set variables or close a used open file for writing.

-We can now create our first production.
+We can now create our first production.<br>
 For this, we will go through the [Interoperability] and [Configure] menus:

 ![ProductionMenu](https://raw.githubusercontent.com/thewophile-beep/formation-template/master/misc/img/ProductionMenu.png)